arbor-sim/arbor/doc/cpp_cable_cell.rst

 that are distributed in space, but whose behaviour is defined purely by the state of the cell and the process at any given point.

-Cells may also have *point* mechanisms, which are added directly to the :cpp:type:`cable_cell` object.
+Cells may also have *point* mechanisms, describing the dynamics at post-synaptic sites.

 A third type of mechanism, which describes ionic reversal potential behaviour, can be specified for cells or the whole model via cell parameter